oumi-ai/oumi/docs/get_started/installation.md

 - pip (Python package installer)
 - Git (if cloning the repository; required for steps 1 and 2)

 We recommend using a virtual environment to install Oumi.
-You can find instructions for setting up a conda environment in the {doc}`development/dev_setup` guide.
+You can find instructions for setting up a Conda environment in the [dev setup guide](../development/dev_setup.md).

 ## Installation Methods